 Our students with SEND are offered at least four hours per week one-to-one and small group literacy lessons.
 These are taught in a context of coping with real life situations.
 Students who struggle with learning disabilities are supported to develop in their specific areas of difficulty, with an emphasis on developing independence.

-Students may sit an AQA Entry Level course if they are ready to do so.
+Students may sit the AQA Entry Level course Step Up to English if they are ready to do so.

 Click the icons below to view other subjects